idaholab/moose/modules/phase_field/doc/content/modules/phase_field/MultiPhase/SLKKS.md

 ## Sublattice equilibrium

-All sublattice pairs $k$ and $k'$ in a given phase are always in equilibrium, thus
+All sublattice pairs $k$ and $k'$ in a given phase are assumed to be always in equilibrium, thus

 \begin{equation}
 \frac 1{a_{jk}} \frac{\partial F_j}{\partial c_{ijk}} = \frac 1{a_{jk'}} \frac{\partial F_j}{\partial c_{ijk'}}